tombanksme/websocket-documentation/docs/reference/connection/destroy.md

 and clear them here.
 :::

-Destroys the connection.
+This method destroys the connection by:

--   Send a `close` frame
+-   Sending a `close` frame
--   Destroy the socket
+-   Destroys the socket
 -   Deletes the connection from the server

 ```typescript title="/src/CustomConnection.ts"